-For the status of "digital computers" or related equipment for telecommunications equipment, see Category 5, Part 1 (Telecommunications).
+For the status of "digital computers" or related equipment for telecommunications equipment, see Category 5 - Part 1 (Telecommunications).

-1-4.A.3.a.
+1-4.A.3. a.
 Not used since 2011

 - b.
-"Digital computers" having an 'Adjusted Peak Performance' ('APP') exceeding 8.0 Weighted TeraFLOPS (WT); - c.
+"Digital computers" having an 'Adjusted Peak Performance' ('APP') exceeding 16 Weighted TeraFLOPS (WT); - c.
 "Electronic assemblies" specially designed or modified for enhancing performance by aggregation of processors so that the 'APP' of the aggregation exceeds the limit specified by 1-4.A.3.b.;

 1-4.A.3.c. applies only to "electronic assemblies" and programmable interconnections not exceeding the limit specified by 1-4.A.3.b. when shipped as unintegrated "electronic assemblies".
-It does not apply to "electronic assemblies" inherently limited by nature of their design for use as related equipment specified by 1-4.A.3.e.